 In theory, the thickness of strings plays a part in the tone.
 Thicker guitar strings should hold their tune a bit better.
 They should also provide a bit more output and help the initial attack when playing a note.
 That being said, they’ll also wear on your fingers if you’re looking to be a guitar wizard.
 Aren’t we all?

 You’ll be surprised that most metal guitarists, especially the virtuoso ones, opt for thinner, slinkier strings.
 Provided that they’re made by a reliable company, they should rarely snap, regardless of the strain that you put them under.

 There are even some, like Zakk Wylde or Slash, who swear by the use of a hybrid of thin and thick strings, with a light top and a heavy bottom end.
-Frankly, the best way to decide the combination that works for you is to try out different models on the same guitar, amp, pedal setup.
+Frankly, the best way to decide the combination that works for you is to try out different models on the same guitar, amp, and pedal setup.

 How much do electric guitar strings for heavy metal cost?
 A set of good guitar strings should cost between $5 to $30 regardless of model or manufacturer.
 Most modern sets tend to last a long time, but it is advisable that you change them every few months if you are a hobbyist guitarist, or more frequently if you often play live.

 Some of the best guitar strings for heavy metal at the moment include:

 - Ernie Ball 2220 Power Slinky Nickel Wound Electric Guitar Strings — .011–.048

 - Dunlop DHCN1048 Heavy Core NPS Electric Strings — .010–.048 “Heavy”